What Exactly Is Climate Change?

 -

-Rising temperatures help spread diseases carried by insects (like malaria and dengue).
+Rising temperatures help spread diseases carried by insects.

-Animals and plants are struggling to adapt to rapidly changing environments.
+5. Biodiversity Loss Animals and plants are struggling to adapt to rapidly changing environments.
 Coral reefs are bleaching.
 Polar bears are losing hunting grounds.
 Entire ecosystems are being disrupted.
+We rely on these ecosystems for clean air, water, food, and medicines.

 What Can We Do About It?